 LABOURING POPULATION.-The Census Report in its Statement of Castes and Nationalities (pp. cxii.-cxxv.) returns the labouring classes, below the rank of artisans, of the Dárjiling District as follows.
-The figures have been corrected from the subsequent District Census Statements :-
+The figures have been corrected from the subsequent District Census Statements:-

-1. Aboriginal tribes 14,088
+1. Aboriginal tribes ••• 14,088

 2. Personal servant castes 614

 3. Weaver castes 1,701

-4. Labouring castes 86
+Labouring castes 86

-5. Boating and fishing castes 81
+5. Boating and fishing castes 4 81

 Beggar and vagabond castes 14

-7. Unspecified, Vaishnavs, &c.
-5,119
+7. Unspecified, Vaishnavs, &c. ••• 5,119

--

 Total 21,703

-.Turning to the Statement of Occupations (pp. cxli.-clvii.), I find the following numbers under their respective classes.
-I only take those who may fairly be considered in the rank of labouring men :-
+Turning to the Statement of Occupations (pp. cxli.-clvii.), I find the following numbers under their respective classes.
+I only take those who may fairly be considered in the rank of labouring men:-

-and the plane which we are MALE ADULTS.
+MALE ADULTS.

-C lass I. (Government employ) Píyádás 109
+Class I. (Government employ) Píyádás 109

-C lass II.
+Class II.
 (Professionals) Musicians 9